Royals vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have fallen short of covering the spread in the one of their past 10 matchups that had a set runline.
-Kansas City's last three contests have gone over the set point total, and the average over/under in that run was 8.5.
+- The Royals have fallen short of covering the runline in the one of their past 10 games that had a set spread.
+Kansas City and its opponent have topped the over/under for four consecutive games, with the average total established by sportsbooks being 8.6.

 Royals Betting Records & Stats

-- The Royals have been chosen as underdogs in 13 games this year and have walked away with the win four times (30.8%) in those games.
+- The Royals have been underdogs in 14 games this season and have come away with the win four times (28.6%) in those contests.

-- Kansas City has a record of 4-9, a 30.8% win rate, when it's set as an underdog of +110 or more by oddsmakers this season.
+- Kansas City is 3-8 this season when entering a game as the underdog by +120 or more on the moneyline.

-- The Royals have an implied victory probability of 47.6% according to the moneyline set for this matchup.
+- The Royals have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.

-- Kansas City and its opponents have hit the over in seven of its 13 games with a total this season.
+- So far this season, Kansas City and its opponents have hit the over in eight of its 14 games with a total.

 - The Royals have played just one game with a spread this season and did not cover in that contest.